vimarsh244/mywebsite-hugo/content/posts/how-to-access-your-local-server-without-port-forwarding.md

 **Step 1**

 The first step is to get a remote sever with a publicly accessible IP (preferably static, atleast in my case).
 I also wanted the cost to be as minimal as possilbe with the highest uptime.
 Hence, I decided to use [Digital Ocean](https://m.do.co/c/32b907edbd54 "Digital Ocean") (referal link - get $100 to use for 2 months) because of simple and transperent pricing as regional datacentre.

+For more simplicity (but definitely a huge security issue) you could allow all traffic in firewall configuration.
+DO NOT DO IT. plz

 **Step 2**